 - Application For Use Of X-Irradiator On Humans Involving Diagnostic And Therapeutic Procedures [PDF]

-The Assistant Radiation Safety Officer is responsible to the RSO for overseeing day-to-day RST activities of the department such as described below.
-Additionally, she officially interacts with the Agency by letter and telephone, performs the RAM shipping, and teaches the technical aspects of radiation safety to users of unsealed sources.
+The Associate Radiation Safety Officer is responsible to the RSO for overseeing day-to-day RST activities of the department such as described below.
+Additionally, he officially interacts with the Agency by letter and telephone, performs the RAM shipping, and teaches the technical aspects of radiation safety to users of unsealed sources.